 The Conservation Grants Program is managed on an annual cycle that includes a call for proposals, evaluation of submissions, and communication of the results.
 The cycle begins in the spring, when the Conservation Grants Subcommittee puts forward the theme for that year’s competition.
 This step focuses the competition on problems that are a high priority for the Club, and provides proponents with clarity on the eligible topics for funding.

-Grant materials are posted on the B&C Club’s website in June and in August the call for proposals is mailed to all American and Canadian universities with graduate programs in wildlife biology or management.
+Grant materials are posted on the B&C Club’s website and emailed to all American and Canadian universities with graduate programs in wildlife biology or management.
 Applicants are directed to the Club’s website, where they can review instructions for applying and download the application form.
-Proposals received by the submission due date of October 15th are accepted for consideration.

-Copies of all proposals and an evaluation guide are mailed to Conservation Grants Subcommittee members by October 31.
-Subcommittee members complete their evaluations for submission to the Conservation Grants Co-chairs, who compile the results.
-The Co-chair convene a meeting of the Subcommittee at the Club’s annual meeting in early December to review results and develop recommendations for funding.
-These are reported during the annual meeting of the Boone and Crockett Club Foundation.
-All applicants, successful or not, are notified in early January of the outcome.
+Copies of all proposals and an evaluation guide are mailed to Conservation Grants Subcommittee members who complete their evaluations for submission to the Conservation Grants chairmen.
+They convene a meeting of the Subcommittee to review results and develop recommendations for funding.

 The Conservation Grants Subcommittee evaluates the applications using the following criteria:

 - The proposal meets the guideline of being relevant to big game biology or management.